Kaoser-6139/GYM.Mi.Web/README.md

 - Exercise technique support
 - Safety-aware recommendations based on health information

-The API key is not included in the repository.
+The API key is not included in this repository.
 Developers must add their own OpenRouter API key in the local `appsettings.json` file.

 ---